GaRRi11/AWS-NOTES/README.md

 ---

-## ❌ YOUR MISTAKES FROM THE PRACTICE TEST

-**Question 2**
-You answered A (wrong), correct answer: B
-Explanation: Route 53 doesn’t help with scaling directly.
-Auto Scaling does.
-🔑 Tip: Route 53 = DNS, not scaling.

-**Question 5**
-You answered C (wrong), correct answer: A
-Explanation: KMS is for managing encryption keys, not handling user auth or API keys.
-🔑 Tip: For access control, think IAM, not KMS.

-**Question 6**
-You answered D (wrong), correct answer: A
-Explanation: AWS provides whitepapers and compliance reports to help you evaluate services.
-Not "customer feedback".
-🔑 Tip: If you want to verify AWS meets regulations, read their whitepapers or certifications.

-**Question 10**
-You answered B (wrong), correct answer: A
-Explanation: Shared Responsibility Model – AWS is responsible for security of the cloud (infra).
-You’re responsible for what you put in the cloud.
-🔑 Tip: Always ask: Is this physical/hardware?
-Then it’s AWS.

----

 ### EC2 has access to storage, memory, and network interface.
 Its primary storage drive will come with a fresh and clean operating system.

 You choose hardware resources, the OS, and software stack.